I have lived through multiple experiences of being bullied, but this time I’m not going to write about them, at least

 Forgiveness is simple but yet complex.
 As a victim of bullying, I was never able to fully heal from my experiences until I learned and started practicing forgiveness.
 I have found out the hard way that not forgiving the mean girls did absolutely nothing positive for me, but instead gave them more power over me.
 Their actions from the past was affecting how I was moving forward into my future.Not forgiving the mean girls gave them more power over me. #meangirls Click To Tweet

 It took time to fully forgive those who have hurt me.
 Honestly, I am still forgiving some.
 You may be thinking, “Forgiving is good but what my bullies did to me was so bad I’m not sure if I can do it.
 Not everything is forgivable.”
 I have believed this lie and have taken this to heart.

 Forgiving is not admitting that what your enemy did to you was okay, or that it did not hurt.
 It is simply not holding on to their actions anymore.
-You are not obligated to become friends with them and does not give the other person permission to repeat their actions.
+Forgiving others does not mean you are obligated to become friends with them and it does not give the other person permission to repeat their actions.

-Forgiving those who bully you does not guarantee that you will no longer be hurt by them.
-Holding a grudge will absolutely do no good to you.
-Most likely the one who is personally bullying you has been through the same thing themselves and takes the pain that they have and uses it to hurt others.
+Forgiving those who bully you does not guarantee that you will no longer be hurt by them, but holding a grudge will absolutely do you no good.
+Most likely the person bullying you has been through the same thing themselves and takes their pain and uses it to hurt others.
 Those who have been hurt, tend to hurt others.
 As a part of bullying awareness, we need to talk about the power of forgiving the bullies because if we don’t forgive them, even if they did not seek forgiveness, what does that show about your character?

 If you want to forgive the bully and you are not quite sure where to start, here are a few pointers: